-She will be attending the glittering ceremony at Cardiff City Hall on October 19, which is set to be extra special event as it also marks the Wales Care Awards’ 15th anniversary, and the 25th anniversary of organisers, Care Forum Wales.
+She attended the glittering ceremony at Cardiff City Hall on October 19, which was an extra special event, as it also marked the Wales Care Awards’ 15th anniversary, and the 25th anniversary of organisers, Care Forum Wales.

 Katie was put forward for the award by her manager, Julie Davies, who said that she deserved to be recognised for the improvements she has made in the lives of the people she supports.

 “During her time as Service Manager, Katie has facilitated the admission of five individuals with very complex needs,” Julie said.
 “She has worked tirelessly to ensure their lives have been greatly enhanced.”

 Not only has Katie now been put forward for a Wales Care Award, due to her managerial skills, she has also been asked to manage a second eight-bed residential home, Garthowen, nearby.

 “When I was asked if I wanted to take on the job of setting up Caeronnen, I felt very much up for the challenge although I was a little apprehensive at first,” said Katie.
 “But the support I had was amazing and to look back now, and with the opportunity to also manage Garthowen, it is crazy to think just how much I have achieved in the last two years.”